nacharya/edgex_access/README_EDGEX_ACCESS.md

 edgex_access is currently in development.
 Some of the features are missing and there are bugs Please refer to the 'Development Status" below.

+### Development Status

+- Most of the code for the API of edgex_access is defined and available.
+- A lot of tests will have to added in the fiture
+- Most of the S3 I/O has been tested with Minio, AWS S3 and NexentaEdge
+- If you see real issues while using edgex_access and sp3 , please do let us know